domkris/AuthDemo/README.md

 </td>
 <td  colspan="2">

-- **Step 1: User sends logout request** <br>
+- **Step 1: User sends a logout request** <br>
-    Server checks user's HTTP Authorization header for JWT bearer token and User's Claims in the Access Token.
+    Server checks user's HTTP Authorization header for the JWT bearer token and the User's Claims in the Access Token.
-    If Access Token and User's Claims are valid go to 1b midstep and then to step 2 and 3.<br><br>
+    If the Access Token and User's Claims are valid, go to 1b midstep and then to step 2 and 3.<br><br>

 - **Step 1b: Validation of Access Token (Auth Handler)**<br>
-    We do this on each Authorized Endpoint to make sure that User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>
+    We do this on each Authorized Endpoint to make sure that the User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>

-- **Step 2: Invalidation of User's Current Access Token**<br>
+- **Step 2: Invalidation of the User's Current Access Token**<br>
-    Server sends request to Redis to invalidate Access Token of a current logged-in user.
+    Server sends request to Redis to invalidate the Access Token of a current logged-in user.
     Redis deletes Access Token and sends response to the Server. <br><br>

-- **Step 3: Invalidation of User's Current Refresh Token from DB**<br>
+- **Step 3: Invalidation of the User's Current Refresh Token from DB**<br>
-    Server sends request to DB to invalidate Refresh Token.
+    Server sends a request to DB to invalidate the Refresh Token.
-    JWT Access Token contains RefreshToken Id that is used to found RefreshToken in DB.
+    JWT Access Token contains RefreshToken's Id that is used to found the RefreshToken in DB.
-    DB will update that Refresh Token to revoked and send response to the Server.<br><br>
+    DB will update that Refresh Token to be revoked and send a response to the Server.<br><br>

-- **Step 4: Server sends response to the User**<br>
+- **Step 4: Server sends a response to the User**<br>

 </td>